Why Americans

 In America, the past is often buried underground.

-The American ghost is often tied to land, not lineage.
+The American ghost is not always tied to lineage, it is often tied to land.

 “Who lived in this castle?”